openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     **objectives**:

-    -   create area estimate for your classifcation
+    -   create area estimate for your classification
     -   create uncertainty/error estimate for your classification

 .. warning::